Classifier Surrogates: Sharing AI-based Searches with the World: Introduction

-However, when the model inputs contain features which are not available outside the collaborations, for example detector level quantities, such as hits, or highly detector dependent quantities, such as soft jet-substructure variables, the benefit of sharing the network weights is limited as results still cannot be reproduced.
-For example, both $b$-taggers of ATLAS and CMS use detector dependent information~\cite{_2016_detector_level, Sirunyan_2018_detector_level} and current research shows the best classification performance is achieved when using detector level data, rather than only high-level observables~\cite{Karagiorgi:2021MLinHEP_review, Qu:2022mxjParT}.
-For these cases, sharing a surrogate model trained to reproduce the classification results from truth-, parton- or reconstruction-level inputs has recently been proposed~\cite{Araz:2023leshouche_community}.
-We will refer to such models as \textit{Classifier Surrogates} and in this work demonstrate for a concrete example how such a classifier could be constructed and evaluated.
+However, when the model inputs contain features which are not available outside the collaborations or can only be simulated at high computational cost within the collaboration, the benefit of sharing the network weights is limited as results still can either not be reproduced at all, or are very expensive.
+Costly and unavailable input features include detector level quantities, such as hits, or highly detector dependent quantities, such as soft jet-substructure variables.
+For example, both $b$-taggers of ATLAS and CMS use detector dependent information~\cite{_2016_detector_level, Sirunyan_2018_detector_level} and current research shows the best classification performance is achieved when using detector-level data, rather than only high-level observables~\cite{Karagiorgi:2021MLinHEP_review, Qu:2022mxjParT}.
+For these cases, sharing a surrogate model trained to reproduce the classification results from truth-, parton- or reconstruction-level inputs has recently been proposed in discussions at the LHC Reinterpretation Forum and the 2023 PhysTeV workshop at Les Houches~\cite{Araz:2023leshouche_community}.
+We will follow the newly introduced terminology and refer to such models as \textit{Classifier Surrogates}.
+In this work \begin{itemize} \item we demonstrate for a concrete example how such a Classifier Surrogate could be constructed and evaluated \item and present a novel combination of Continuous Normalizing Flows with Monte Carlo-based Bayesian Neural Networks (BNN) for this purpose. \end{itemize}

-Surrogates allow researchers from outside the collaboration to build on the results of the search by easily evaluating the sensitivity to other signatures or quickly estimating the analysis performance without performing the costly detector simulation, all independent of the researches affiliation.
-Limited information comes with a price in terms of increased uncertainty, and Classifier Surrogates also need to be able to correctly predict the loss in precision thus incurred.
+Complementary to sharing the full likelihood or the full statistical model a Classifier Surrogate can be used to model dependencies on parameters $\tilde \mu$ that were not explicitly included in the statistical model at the time of the release and are hard to model with public fast simulation tools like Delphes~\cite{de_Favereau_2014}.
+Altering the parameters requires that the released model includes intermediate information, for example distributions of observables that are used in a template fit.
+These might stem from the output $x$ of a complex neural network classifier.
+For such distributions, the application of a Classification Surrogate can be beneficial.